Build

 5. Retries the build (cached layers are reused)

-Common fixes include: * Fedora 41+ uses DNF 5, so dnf module commands are replaced with dnf install * Wrong package names are corrected via dnf search * Download URLs are fixed for the correct architecture
+Common fixes include: * Wrong package names are corrected via dnf search * Download URLs are fixed for the correct architecture

 After 3 failed attempts, Claude Code stops and presents the error for manual review.